Bali’s climate is definitely bipolar.

 • Rainfall: 22 days, rainy season

-As things head towards the low season, tourist numbers dwindle and the island feels less inundated.
+As things head towards the off season, tourist numbers dwindle and the island feels slow and quiet.
 This also means that you are likely to pick up some really good deals on where to stay.

 March in Bali